-Schlossberg is also a nationally recognized expert in the field of social media and politics.
+Schlossberg is a nationally recognized expert in the field of social media and politics.
 An active social media user, Schlossberg uses the medium to better connect with constituents.
 He has an active profile on Facebook, Twitter, LinkedIn, Instagram and Vine.
-Schlossberg became the first member of the Pennsylvania General Assembly to hold a Twitter Town Hall for constituents, and has also used Twitter to host caucus-wide Town Halls on LGBT Rights and the Pennsylvania budget.
-Schlossberg has had articles on social media and politics featured in publications run by the National Conference of State Legislatures and in Governing Magazine.
+Schlossberg became the first member of the Pennsylvania General Assembly to hold a Twitter Town Hall for constituents, and has also used Twitter to host caucus wide town halls on LGBT rights and the Pennsylvania budget.
+Schlossberg has had his work on social media and politics featured in publications run by the National Conference of State Legislatures and in Governing Magazine.
 He also regularly blogs on the topic.

 In 2005, Representative Schlossberg graduated magna cum laude from Muhlenberg College with a bachelor’s degree in political science and psychology.
 While there, he also earned admission into the distinguished Phi Beta Kappa honor society.
 Representative Schlossberg continued his education at Lehigh University, earning a master’s degree in political science.

-An active member of his community, Representative Schlossberg is a board member of the Allentown School District Foundation, the Allentown Jewish Community Center (JCC), Congregation Keneseth Israel, the Muhlenberg College Board of Associates, the Cedar Crest College Board of Associates, the nomination committee of the Leukemia and Lymphoma Society, the National Association of Jewish Legislators and an honorary ambassador for the I’m the Evidence / Mental Health Campaign.
+In the community, Representative Schlossberg is a board member of the Allentown School District Foundation, the Allentown Jewish Community Center (JCC), Congregation Keneseth Israel, the Muhlenberg College Board of Associates, the Cedar Crest College Board of Associates, the nomination committee of the Leukemia and Lymphoma Society, the National Association of Jewish Legislators and an honorary ambassador for the I’m the Evidence Mental Health Campaign.